danielpeter/specfem3d_globe/01_introduction.md

 If you use GPU graphics card acceleration please cite e.g. Komatitsch (2011), Michéa and Komatitsch (2010), Komatitsch, Michéa, and Erlebacher (2009), and/or Komatitsch et al. (2010).

-If you work on geophysical applications, you may be interested in citing some of these application articles as well, among others: Wijk et al. (2004; Ji et al. 2005; Krishnan et al. 2006a; Krishnan et al. 2006b; Lee et al. 2008; Shiann Jong Lee et al. 2009; S. J. Lee et al. 2009; Chevrot, Favier, and Komatitsch 2004; Favier, Chevrot, and Komatitsch 2004; Ritsema et al. 2002; Godinho et al. 2009; Tromp and Komatitsch 2000; Savage, Komatitsch, and Tromp 2010).
+If you work on geophysical applications, you may be interested in citing some of these application articles as well, among others: Wijk et al. (2004; Ji et al. 2005; Krishnan et al. 2006a; Krishnan et al. 2006b; Lee et al. 2008; Lee, Chan, et al. 2009; Lee, Komatitsch, et al. 2009; Chevrot, Favier, and Komatitsch 2004; Favier, Chevrot, and Komatitsch 2004; Ritsema et al. 2002; Godinho et al. 2009; Tromp and Komatitsch 2000; Savage, Komatitsch, and Tromp 2010).
 If you use 3D mantle model S20RTS, please cite Ritsema, <span>Van Heijst</span>, and Woodhouse (1999).

 Domain decomposition is explained in detail in Martin et al. (2008), and excellent scaling up to 150,000 processor cores in shown for instance in Carrington et al. (2008; Komatitsch, Labarta, and Michéa 2008; Martin et al. 2008; Komatitsch et al. 2010; Komatitsch 2011).